Officers salute at a parade for 216 Parachute Signals Squadron, Colchester, 2008

 A lieutenant general usually commands an army corps or a division.

 A brigadier commands a brigade in the field or holds a senior staff appointment.
-Originally, the rank was known as brigadier-general, the lowest general officer rank, but since the 1920s it has been a field officer rank.
+Originally, the rank was known as brigadier-general - the lowest general officer rank.
+But since the 1920s, it has been a field officer rank.

-Colonels normally serve as staff officers (responsible for the army's administrative needs) at divisional level and above or in command of ad hoc groupings at sub-brigade level.
+Colonels normally serve as staff officers (responsible for the Army's administrative needs) at divisional level and above or in command of ad hoc groupings at sub-brigade level.

 The rank of colonel should not be confused with the colonel of a regiment.
 The latter role is usually performed by a retired general officer who has responsibility for the protection of a regiment’s interests.
 This dates back to the 17th century, when colonels owned and equipped their regiments.

 A lieutenant colonel commands an infantry battalion, artillery regiment or cavalry regiment.
-They are responsible for the unit in the field and when stationed in barracks.
+They are responsible for the unit both in the field and when stationed in barracks.

 A lieutenant commands a platoon or troop, but with additional responsibilities above those of a second lieutenant.